 - Tamil Nadu,

-In fact, India witnesses vector-borne disease epidemics almost every year, especially in the northern and central parts.
-During monsoons another factor is the increased humidity in the environment which is conducive for pathogens to thrive.
-Further where awareness about stagnant water and its ill effects is low, or the infrastructure poor, there is waterlogging during the rains.
+In fact, many states in India witness epidemic activity almost every other year due to vector-borne diseases, especially in the central and northern parts of India.
+Many of them are closer to water bodies.
+This increases the humidity in the environment which is conducive for pathogens to thrive.
+There are others where the awareness about stagnant water and its ill effects is low, also poor infrastructure leads to frequent waterlogging.

 - These specialised plans are cheaper as compared to a complete comprehensive health insurance plan